My Travel Story: How it All Begun

 Throughout my childhood, I’ve travelled probably once a year with my mum and brother, staying in the nearby regions of Asia and Australia.

-Until 2011, when I was called to serve the nation and my precious annual leave were saved for whatever activity a 21-year-old thought was cool.
+Until 2011, when I was called to serve the nation and my precious annual leave were saved for whatever activities a 20-year-old thought were cool.

 Oh boy, what a bad choice.
 I never knew what I gave up.